shizmob/smol/README.md

   -fno-start-arg        Don't pass a pointer to argc/argv/envp to the entrypoint using the standard calling convention.
 This means you need to read these yourself in assembly if you want to use them! (envp is a preprequisite for X11,
                         because it needs $DISPLAY.)
 Frees 3 bytes.
   -funsafe-dynamic      Don't end the ELF Dyn table with a DT_NULL entry.
 This might cause ld.so to interpret the entire binary as the Dyn table, so only enable this if you're sure this won't break things!
-  -fifunc-support       Support linking to IFUNCs.
+  -fno-ifunc-support    Support linking to IFUNCs.
 Probably needed on x86_64, but costs ~16 bytes.
 Ignored on platforms without IFUNC support.
   -fifunc-strict-cconv  On i386, if -fifunc-support is specified, strictly follow the calling convention rules.
 Probably not needed, but you never know.
   --nasm NASM           which nasm binary to use
   --cc CC               which cc binary to use (MUST BE GCC!)